mkaput/janus/README.md

 ## Documentation

-We have some basic [Language Specification](doc/Language-Specification.md) in `doc/` directory, and most of functions are documented as Haddock comments.
+We have some basic [Language Specification](doc/Language-Specification.md) and [Presentation slides (in Polish)](doc/slides_pl.pdf) in `doc/` directory, and most of functions are documented as Haddock comments.
 Generated documentation is hosted [here](https://mkaput.github.io/janus/), and you can of course also run `stack haddock`.

 ## Running tests